 Dr. Melissa Gregg

 Dr. Gregg is an Associate Professor and Chair of the Psychology, Professional Counseling, and Neuroscience department at UW – Parkside.
 She earned her Ph.D. in Cognitive Science from SUNY, Stony Brook in 2010.
 After completing her Ph.D., she spent three years as a postdoctoral researcher in the Auditory Cognitive Neuroscience Lab at the University of Nevada, Las Vegas, where she received a grant from the Army Research Office to conduct her research.
 Dr. Gregg conducts research on research on plasticity of the sensory systems, the psychological and neural mechanisms underlying natural scene perception, long-term memory for environmental objects, and the design of human-machine interfaces.

 Megan is a senior at UW-Parkside.
 She is a Psychology major, and her future plan is to become a clinical psychologist.
 She is in the process of obtaining a human measurement and research certificate, a neuroscience certificate, and a community engagement certificate.

-Thomas is a senior majoring in Biological Sciences with a prior bachelors in Psychology.
-He is the editor-in-chief of the ‘Parkside Journal of Science’ and enjoys writing about the cognition of the brain.
-His interest in neuroscience began after working as a CNA on a neurology floor at the hospital, and seeing many incapacitated stroke patients.
-He hopes to go on to pursue a masters in neurobiology and then eventually attend medical school.
+Thomas is a senior majoring in Molecular Biology and Bioinformatics with a minor in Chemistry.
+He is a post-baccalaureate student who is the editor-in-chief of the ‘Parkside Journal of Science’ and enjoys writing about the cognition of the brain.
+His interest in neuroscience began after working as a CNA on a neurology floor at the hospital and seeing many incapacitated stroke patients.
+He hopes to go on to pursue a master’s in neurobiology and then eventually attend medical school where he may continue his passion for neurology

 Chandu has attended and graduated from Stony Brook University with a B.S. in Interdisciplinary Biology.
 Now he is a post-baccalaureate student at the University of Wisconsin-Parkside, currently studying Psychology with a concentration in Neuroscience, in pursuit of another bachelor’s.
 Chandu is very interested in neuroscience, technology and medicine.
 After graduating from UWP, he aims to either go to medical school, or pursue a career in biotechnology research and development following a Master’s program .